Linaro/lava/doc/dispatcher-design.rst

 configuration to include the hostname in the YAML as there is nothing on the dispatcher to check against - the dispatcher uses the command line arguments.

+The device type configuration is dropped.
+In preparation for the server-side integration and templating support, each device configuration includes all of the configuration for the device type.
+During testing, this does mean more repetition inside the files used on the dispatcher command line.

+It remains desirable that the final implementation will only provide a single YAML file to the dispatcher containing the job and all of the configuration, without reference to configuration which is not relevant to that job.
+This allows quicker prototyping of support for new devices.

 Example device configuration
 ----------------------------